Rabies Treatment & Management

 Before the onset of rabies symptoms, optimal results require immediate, vigorous wound cleansing; passive immunization with immunoglobulin; and active immunization with rabies vaccine.[13]
 Children are prone to extensive wounds on the face, upper body, and hands because of their short stature.[29]
 These wounds may require extensive debridement and inpatient management.

-If the patient has had no prior rabies vaccination, if he or she is of unknown status, or if more than 5 years have passed since his or her last vaccination, rabies vaccine and immunoglobulin should be administered as follows (these dosages being applicable to products available in the United States):
+If the patient has had no prior rabies vaccination, if they are of unknown status, or if more than 5 years have passed since their last vaccination, rabies vaccine and immunoglobulin should be administered as follows (these dosages being applicable to products available in the United States):

 Intradermal (ID) regimens have not been approved by the US Food and Drug Administration (FDA) or recommended by the CDC for use in the United States.
 WHO recommends ID regimens for use outside the United States when IM vaccine is unavailable or its use is not feasible.